combatopera/Lurlene/README.md

 # Lurlene
-Python-based live-coding language optimised for a small number of channels
+Python-based live-coding language optimised for a small number of channels.

 ## Install
 These are generic installation instructions.